unusualnemo/unusualnemo.github.io/docs/active study in language learning.md

 - prioritize straightforward sentences with simple grammar
 - prioritize sentences in which you know most of the words
 	- preferably you will know all but one word, the word that you are studying from the card
+- you don't have to use the entire sentence; you can break it into a smaller complete phrase